Everything You Need to Know About Scoring in Golf

-"I got a hole in one on the PGA tour and it was exciting as heck.
-I think I birdied the next hole but then I got a double bogey", he said.
-"And I thought, 'man, now I'm back where I was'" because the +2 double bogey cancelled out the -2 of his ace score.
+“I got a hole in one on the PGA tour, and it was exciting as heck.
+I think I birdied the next hole, but then I got a double bogey,” he said.
+“And I thought, ‘man, now I’m back where I was,’” because the +2 double bogey canceled out the -2 of his ace score.

 What Is a “Good” Golf Score?